TheHumanoidTyphoon/activity-tracker/README.md

 # Activity Tracker
 The Activity Tracker is a Python program that tracks the amount of time spent on various activities, such as working on a project or browsing the internet.
-It records the start and end times for each activity and stores them in a JSON file, which can be used to visualize the duration of each activity over .
+It records the start and end times for each activity and stores them in a JSON file, which can be used to visualize the duration of each activity over time.

 ## Preview
 <img width=100% src="activity-tracker-preview.gif">